dineshann/dineshann/README.md

 # Hey there! 👋

-I'm a founder of [amortree Tech Pvt.
-Ltd.](https://amortree.com/) and I'm a UI/UX Designer & Front-End Developer from Bengaluru, India.<br>With experience in HTML5, CSS, SASS, and JavaScript, I love bringing ideas to life with clean, user-friendly designs.
+I'm a UI/UX Designer & Front-End Developer from Bengaluru, India.<br>With experience in HTML5, CSS, SASS, and JavaScript, I love bringing ideas to life with clean, user-friendly designs.
 I started out as a Web Designer and have worked on all kinds of cool projects since.
 Now, as a Front-End Developer, I’m passionate about coding up new experiences and always looking for ways to make the web more exciting.<br><br>Let’s build something awesome together! 🚀

 - 🔭 I’m currently working as a UI/UX Designer & Front-End Developer
 - 🌱 I’m currently learning VueJS & Digital Marketing